fluent/kafka-connect-fluentd/README.md

   * Password for keystore
 * fluentd.key.password
   * Password for key
-* fluentd.static.topic
+* kafka.topic
-  * Static topic for Kafka. `null` means using Fluentd's tag for topic dynamically.
+  * Topic for Kafka. `null` means using Fluentd's tag for topic dynamically.
 Default: `null`
 * fluentd.counter.enabled
   * **For developer only** Enable counter for messages/sec.
 Default: `false`